-After completion of interviews, review of references, licensure and background check, the appropriate supervisor shall forward his/her nomination(s) for hire with the proposed academic rank and credit towards tenure (if applicable) to the dean, who seeks approval from the senior vice president-academic affairs.
+After completion of interviews, review of references, licensure and background check, the appropriate supervisor shall forward his/her nomination(s) for hire with the proposed academic rank and credit towards tenure (if applicable) to the dean, who seeks approval from the regional presidents.
 The dean should request the school/college specific promotion (and tenure) committee to review the proposed academic rank and credit towards tenure (if applicable).